 suite on all supported platforms (Windows, Mac, Unix, etc.).

-The test suite produces over 3 million lines of output as of 14
+The test suite produces millions of lines of output.
+This output is

 The actual number of tests is even larger than is indicated above.

 Many of the tests do not produce output but instead quietly do the

 computations and compare them with the correct results.
 If results are

 Institute of Standards (NIST) StRD